Best white wine selections for 2025

 Pinot Grigio: the world’s favorite dry white

 Italian Pinot Grigio is one of the most beloved white wines, known for its freshness and versatility.
-While originally from the peninsula, it has now grown in wine regions around the world.
-This variety, a mutation of Pinot Noir, is recognizable by its bluish-gray skin and pairs well with a wide range of dishes, from fish to light pasta.
+Although its roots lie in the Italian peninsula, it is now grown in wine regions around the world.
+A natural mutation of Pinot Noir, this variety is recognizable by its bluish gray skin and pairs beautifully with a wide range of dishes such as fresh seafood or light pasta.

 Pinot Grigio 2023 - Santa Margherita